Crazelu/storiez/README.md

-# throtty
+# storiez

-A URL shortening utility.
+A WhatsApp stories styled application that leverages steganography to allow for secret and encrypted message sharing.